 They want the best for you, so they don't want to hurt your feelings.
 "Yeah, that's a great idea!" they'll say.

 Those words might make you feel good, but they're not useful to help you make your small business successful.
-For that, you may want to add paid or unpaid advisors on your business team (include that in your business plan).
+For that, you may want to add paid or unpaid advisers on your business team (include that in your business plan).

 These can be retirees who were successful in your industry.
 They might be former co-workers who are knowledgeable and smart.